 What to pack for the Rainforest?

 Whatever you do, don’t forget your rain jacket and pants!
-I used my Prana Halle pants for hiking as they repel rain very well, they have lots of zippered pockets, and are stretchy and comfortable.
+I used my Prana Halle pants for hiking as they repel rain very well, have lots of zippered pockets, and are stretchy and comfortable.
 If it would have started to downpour – our guides had heavy ponchos for us to use.

 Great for a wind and rain barrier as a top layer for your adventures.
 EVODry Torreys Jacket offers the weather protection you need for unpredictable days and the lightweight breathability you want in a high-performance shell.
 I always have it with me in my pack.